PalmerCurling/fuck/README.md

 #TODO
-Setup new server location, since heroku doesnt support sqlite3; array based version at fucks.herokuapp.com. this array clears out when the app sleeps, so this is considered depricated
+Setup new server location, since heroku doesnt support sqlite3; array based version at fucks.herokuapp.com.
+This array clears out when the app sleeps, so this version is considered depricated